 Pressure cookers have been reported to explode, causing serious injury when boiling food and liquids burn people nearby.
 This article contains answers to some of the most frequently asked questions about pressure cookers.

-Free Confidential Lawsuit Evaluation: If you or a loved one suffered a severe burn or other injury caused by an exploding pressure cooker, you should contact our law firm immediately.
+Free Confidential Lawsuit Evaluation: If you or a loved one suffered a severe burn or other injury caused by an exploding pressure cooker, whether or not the pressure cooker has been recalled, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.

 How Do Pressure Cookers Work?